 - Overarching research theme: Public relations and innovations

 - Researcher on topics related to reputation management, crisis communication, legitimacy of tech innovations, and stakeholder communication.

 - As technological innovations are key to understanding modern society, many scholars have analyzed the determinants of the innovation and adoption of technologies.
 While the greater part of the literature focuses on economic and technical factors, an important subset emphasizes the role of politics, policy, and organizational communication.
 This is because society does not simply adapt to new technologies, it also shapes them.
 Hence, the rise of an emerging technology often leads to resistance from actors with interests in the incumbent system.
 For example, political barriers may occur as a result of lobbying efforts of producers of incumbent technologies.
 Likewise, advocacy groups can promote the development and diffusion of technologies that help them achieve their own aims.
 More specifically, technological innovation that is incongruous with established social rules and practices is often confronted with strong skepticism and a lack of societal legitimacy.
 Yet, how the early actors in a new technological field create legitimacy for new technologies is not well researched.
 By means of combining the domains of public relations, public affairs, and technology innovation systems theory (TIS), the research focus is on the legitimation of technological innovations, under the umbrella of ‘public relations of innovations’.

 UT Research Information System

 Jordy Gosselt is program director of both the bachelor and master Communication Science.
-Next to that he teaches in both programs, including the following courses:
+Next to that he teaches in both programs.